-1. After examining all the evidence, the President of the Chamber shall call successively upon the following persons to make their closing statements:
+- 1. After examining all the evidence, the President of the Chamber shall call successively upon the following persons to make their closing statements: - a) the lawyers for the Civil Parties; - b) the Co-Prosecutors, for such oral submissions as they consider necessary for justice to be done; - c) the lawyers for the Accused; and - d) the Accused. - 2.
+Civil parties and the Co-Prosecutors may make rebuttal statements. - 3.
+In all cases, the Accused and his or her lawyers shall always be entitled to make the final statement.

-- a.
-Civil Party Lead Co-Lawyers;

-- b. the Co-Prosecutors, for such oral submissions as they consider necessary for justice to be done;

-- c. the lawyers for the Accused; and

-- d. the Accused.

-- 2. Civil Party Lead Co-Lawyers and the Co-Prosecutors may make rebuttal statements.

-3. In all cases, the Accused and his or her lawyers shall always be entitled to make the final statement.